Meghan Markle Is The Newest Wax Figure At Madame Tussauds London

 “Excitement ahead of the royal wedding is reaching fever pitch and we have been inundated with questions about when people can finally meet ‘Their Royal Likenesses.’
 There is a lot of love out there for Meghan and Harry and we’re following their lead by inviting the great British public to join the couple in their wedding celebrations here at Madame Tussauds London.”

-Meghan’s wax likeness is meant to perfectly mirror her official engagement photo that she released back when Harry put a ring on it back in November 2017.
+Meghan’s wax likeness is meant to perfectly mirror her official engagement photo that she released back when Harry put a ring on it in November 2017.
 Bedecked in the sold-out green P.A.R.O.S.H. dress she wore for the occasion, and sporting a replica of the diamond ring she wore, the wax figure currently stands alone.

 Here’s your first look at the Meghan Markle wax figure https://t.co/sw26t699QP